top of page

 Viewing life from the dog's perspective.

-I believe that thinking in values to change dog behavior is a simple way to sort individual dogs' needs.
+I believe that thinking in values to change dog behavior is a simple way to use the power of creativity to sort individual dogs' needs.

-By thinking about values, trainers, and clients can verbalize the general category of what the dog needs more of to change behavior.
-This moves the thought process away from stopping annoying behaviors to starting new behaviors their dog may enjoy.
+By thinking about values, trainers, and clients can verbalize the general categories of well-being the dog needs more of to change behavior.
+This moves our thought process away from stopping annoying behaviors to starting new behaviors.
+The new behaviors we teach may fulfill the dog's needs.
+This may be enough, without using force to eliminate the way the dog was trying to communicate.
+Thinking in values sometimes immediately answers the question.
+Why is he/she doing that?

 We can ask clients: